NoLieNoSean/NoNotes/content/Notes/Intro to Category Theory.md

 > [!Definition]
 > We say that a construction **satisfies a universal property** when it may be viewed as a terminal object of a category.

-Try to see the [[LEC ALG2 13#^9ea063|universal property we stated for free groups]] in the context of this new definition.

 > [!Example] Quotienting by equivalence relations
 > Let $\sim$ be an equivalence relation defined on a set $A$.
 Let $\textsf{C}$ be a category with objects $A\xrightarrow{\varphi} Z$, where $Z$ is any set, satisfying the property
 > $$